stelgenhof/opensubtitles/README.md

 ## Contributing

 Contributions are encouraged and welcome; I am always happy to get feedback or pull requests on GitHub :)
-Create [Github Issues](https://github.com/stelgenhof/opensubtitles/issues) for bugs and new features and comment on the ones you are interested in.
+Create [GitHub Issues](https://github.com/stelgenhof/opensubtitles/issues) for bugs and new features and comment on the ones you are interested in.

 If you enjoy what I am making, an extra cup of coffee is very much appreciated :).
 Your support helps me to put more